vAndrewKarma/Typescript-Express-StarterKit/README.md

 - [X] Set up the basic app, with all it's features listed below
 - [X] Set up Github Workflow
 - [X] Implement Error Handling
-- [ ] Improve the Github Workflow
+- [X] Improve the Github Workflow
 - [X] Add Docker Workflow to the project
-- [ ] Improve the Docker Workflow
+- [X] Improve the Docker Workflow
-- [ ] Implement CI/CD PipeLine
+- [X] Implement CI/CD PipeLine
 - [X] Optimize the performance
 - [X] Investigate and fix any known issues or bugs
-- [ ] Consider adding additional features or integrations to enhance the functionality
+- [X] Consider adding additional features or integrations to enhance the functionality
-- [ ] Implement Code Review using Chat GPT
 - [ ] Implement a testing way to see how the app handles a ton of requests in the same time

 Feel free to contribute to any of the above items or suggest your own improvements.
 We appreciate any contributions to make this starter kit even better!